zenmonkeykstop/qubes-doc.rtd/developer/general/documentation-style-guide.rst

 The documentation is a volunteer community effort.
 People like you are constantly working to make it better.
-If you notice something that can be fixed or improved, please `edit the documentation </doc/how-to-edit-the-documentation/>`__!
+If you notice something that can be fixed or improved, please :doc:`edit the documentation </developer/general/how-to-edit-the-documentation>`!

 This page explains the standards we follow for writing, formatting, and organizing the documentation.
 Please follow these guidelines and conventions when editing the documentation.
-For the standards governing the website as a whole, please see the `website style guide </doc/website-style-guide>`__.
+For the standards governing the website as a whole, please see the :doc:`website style guide </developer/general/website-style-guide>`.

 Markdown conventions
 ====================

 All the documentation is written in Markdown for maximum accessibility.
 When making contributions, please observe the following style conventions.
 If you’re not familiar with Markdown syntax, `this <https://daringfireball.net/projects/markdown/>`__ is a great resource.

 Hyperlink syntax